skywalker212/glitch-bot/README.md

 ## Miscellaneous

 This repo serves as my notebook (what an irony) as I carry out various experiments to reach the end goal of creating a super intelligence that will generate glitched images.
 There is no timeline, I will try to work on this as much as I can.
-Look at changelog for recent updates.
+Look at changelog for recent updates (bear with me while I setup the release workflow, learning github actions to handle releases)

+-Akash